1200 42nd Street So.

 The Alerus has 18 luxury VIP suites, eight concession stands, two vending stands, 14 ticket windows in three locations and four merchandise stands.
 There are 4,075 parking spaces available.

-Fighting Sioux fans have been enthusiastic ever since the Alerus Center opened, but one of the most vocal crowds came in that first year as UND hosted a 2001 NCAA semifinal game against UC Davis.
+North Dakota fans have been enthusiastic ever since the Alerus Center opened, but one of the most vocal crowds came in that first year as UND hosted a 2001 NCAA semifinal game against UC Davis.
 In that game, UC Davis was flagged seven times for illegal procedure among its 12 penalties on the day.
 After the game, UC Davis players cited the noise level of the Alerus Center crowd as one of the reasons for the penalties.

 UND’s average attendance was also the third-best figure nationally in NCAA Division II for 2001.